 - You want a large smart screen for entertainment and assistance.

 - You want full control over customizing the layout of the display.

 - You plan to use the Echo Show 15 for a lot of video calling.

 - You don't want to mount it on the wall and want great audio.

 The Echo Show 15 accomplishes many of the goals that Amazon set for it.
 It's a great-looking device that does a good job of utilizing the screen size.
 The large screen also means it's perfect for watching videos, so long as you either mount it on the wall or a tabletop near a wall.
-Because the rear-firing speakers make listening difficult if they don't have something to bounce off of.
+The rear-firing speakers make listening difficult if they don't have something to bounce off of, especially compared to the best smart speakers available for a smart home setup.
 The poor camera also means that you won't want to use the Echo Show 15 for a lot of video calls.

-The Amazon Echo Show 15 is fantastic as a large form smart display.
-Perfect, no. But the primary gripe I have about it can be improved with software.
-It also doesn't mean that, as a product for sale right now, that I would hesitate to recommend the device.
-However, if you can afford a $250 smart display, have a place to put it, and are either in the Alexa ecosystem or willing to be a part of it, the Echo Show 15 is wonderful.
+The Amazon Echo Show 15 is fantastic as a large-form smart display.
+Perfect, no. But the primary gripe I have about it can be improved with software, and we've already seen improvements in that area since launch.
+If you can afford a $250 smart display, have a place to put it, and are either in the Alexa ecosystem or willing to be a part of it, the Echo Show 15 is wonderful.

 The widgets, along with the 15.6-inch screen, make this a win — right now.
 Amazon has already opened up the software to allow third-party developers to make widgets for the Echo Show 15, and hopefully, they do.
 Sure the built-in camera isn't great, but I don't see that as the primary function of a device like this — only as an optional one.
 The location of the speakers kind of stinks, but the sound quality is good enough and won't stop me from using them.